JasperFx/oakton/docs/guide/index.md

 * Easily enable tools to expose multiple commands
 * Completely separate the command line parsing from the actual functionality of the console application for easier testing of the command line tools and cleaner code
 * Validate user input and helpfully tell them when it's invalid and what the correct usage should be

-Oakton was originally extracted from FubuCore as a new standalone project before adding some new improvements and support for .Net Core and now .Net 5.0.

 ## Your First Command